Ritam-Nandi/python_learning/Rock Paper Scissor/readme.txt

+User Input will be "s" "p" "r" or "q"

 Output is below:

 Press r for Rock, s for Scissor, p for Paper.
 To quit game press q Type any of the above and press enter: s